leopitt/bootstrap-sass-starter/README.md

 Compile SASS using gulp:

     gulp sass // Compile sass
-    gulp sass:watch // To watch and compile as files changes
+    gulp sass:watch // To watch and compile as files change

 Visit /style-guide (courtesy of [Bootswatch](https://bootswatch.com/default/)) to preview styles.